mrrys00/eng-thesis-autonomous-mobile-robot/3d-model/README.md

 #### Memory & Limits

-In Blender even selecting a face or a vertex is a step you can undo/redo.
+For Blender even selecting a face or a vertex is a step you can undo/redo.
 When you start a new project it's great to set up some limits high enough.

 1. Go to `Edit > Prefecences`
 2. Choose `System` tab